Charlie Blackmon Preview, Player Props: Rockies vs. White Sox

 Charlie Blackmon At The Plate

-- Blackmon has 14 doubles, three triples, five home runs and 25 walks while batting .275.
+- Blackmon is batting .278 with 14 doubles, three triples, six home runs and 25 walks.

-- Blackmon is batting .417 during his last outings and is riding a four-game hitting streak.

-- In 73.3% of his 60 games this season, Blackmon has picked up at least one hit.
-He's also had 16 multi-hit games.
+- Blackmon enters this game on a five-game hitting streak.
+In his last games, he's hitting .438 with one homer.

-- In 8.3% of his games this season, he has hit a home run, and 1.9% of his trips to the dish.
+- He has homered in 9.8% of his games this season, and 2.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.